Adapting to Change: A Comparison of Continual and Transfer Learning for Modeling Building Thermal Dynamics under Concept Drifts: Methodology

 Building thermal dynamics change for several reasons.
 The most obvious reason is seasonal variation due to weather, which we classify as \textbf{feature drifts}.
 Feature drifts define changes in the statistical distribution of the input features without altering the underlying physical properties of the environment \cite{dirfts_gama}.
 Seasonal feature drifts especially affect the building when less than a year of data is available for training \cite{LANGTRY2024114605, pinto_sharing_2022}.
 The main reason for this is that the training data does not yet include all seasons.
 However, seasonal drifts can also pose a problem after one year of data is available.
 For example, in an adaptive learning setup, the model may have overfitted on past seasonal data \cite{verwimp_continual_nodate, noauthor_overcoming_nodate}.

 Other factors that strongly influence thermal dynamics modeling are \textbf{concept drifts}.
 Concept drifts refer to a change in the conditional distribution of the output given the input, typically caused by changes in the environment itself \cite{dirfts_gama, deng_2022_drift}.
 In buildings, such drifts can arise for various reasons.
 This study focuses on those most likely to occur and with the strongest impact on thermal dynamics and energy demand, namely retrofits and changes in occupancy \cite{haldi2011impact, wang2015methodology, bs2013_2322}.
 Another pronounced drift is a change in the heating system.
 This has no direct influence on the thermal dynamics of the building.
 It may only influence the supply temperature, making it a feature drift.
 This study, however, focuses on concept drifts.
 Seasonal drifts were included only because they occur naturally.
 A retrofit displays a concept drift, as it changes the building’s physical properties, typically by improving insulation.
 In contrast, changes in occupancy do not affect the building’s physical structure but influence its thermal behavior due to new heat gains and losses as well as different usage patterns.
-Occupant behavior is not explicitly measured or included as input features in the thermal dynamics model (see Section \ref{ch:pretrain}).
+If occupancy is explicitly measured and included as an input feature in the prediction model, a change in occupancy can be interpreted as a feature drift.
+However, occupancy sensors do not provide all the necessary information, such as future window opening patterns or temperature set points.
+Also, occupancy sensors are rare in residential buildings and may not be adopted due to privacy concerns.
+Therefore, occupant behavior is not included as input features in our thermal dynamics model (see Section \ref{ch:pretrain}).
 As a result, the prediction model perceives changes in occupant behavior as drifts in the underlying system.
 Therefore, we classify changes in occupancy as concept drift.